zabacad/recursive-compare-delete/README.md

   - The script is given the `-d` flag.
   - There is a *new* file with the exact same path and name.
-  - The old and new file are the exact name size and checksum (MD5).
+  - The old and new file are the exact name size and content.

 ## Use